Ilvondir/campfire/README.md

 # Campfire Animation
 Website presenting an animation of a burning fire.
 Anime.js and JQuery were used to create this project.
 To define the styles for this animation SCSS was used.
+Thanks to the button in the upper left corner of the screen, we can change the time of day.

 ## Used Tools
 - HTML 5